singh1114/best/_posts/2016-07-03-necessity-of-documentation-while-programming.md

 Now you know the basic reasons for creating a documentation of the program.
 So let's create documentation using Doxygen.

-{% include linked_post.html "creating-documentation-using-doxygen-in-ubuntu" %}
+{% include linked_post.html url="creating-documentation-using-doxygen-in-ubuntu" %}